 - Returning students will be required to accept any desired aid on their WINS account prior to the semester starting

-- Completing Promissory Notes for Direct Stafford loans, Direct Parent (PLUS) Loans (parent responsibility), and Perkins Loans , if applicable
+- Completing Promissory Notes for Direct Subsidized/Unsubsidized Loans and Direct Parent (PLUS) Loans (parent responsibility) if applicable

-- Completing Entrance & Exit Counseling for Direct Stafford Loans and Perkins Loans, if applicable
+- Completing Entrance & Exit Counseling for Direct Subsidized/Unsubsidized Loans if applicable

 - Maintaining satisfactory academic progress for financial aid as listed in the college catalog

 - Notifying the Financial Aid Office of any outside awards received, change in housing arrangements, change in enrollment status, or change in marital status

 The West Liberty University Office of Financial Aid has adopted NASFAA’s (National Association of Student Financial Aid Administrators ) Code of Conduct for Institutional Financial Aid Professionals as follows: is expected to always maintain exemplary standards of professional conduct in all aspects of carrying out his or her responsibilities, specifically including all dealing with any entities involved in any manner in student financial aid, regardless of whether such entities are involved in a government sponsored, subsidized, or regulated activity.
 In doing so, a financial aid professional should: